 At the end of this article I have included information on the 6 critical conditions for storing food.
-In this section we explore the need for an oxygen free atmosphere when storing food for long periods.
-Basically there are 2 reasons for wanting to store food in an oxygen free environment – eliminate the possibility for infestation from insects and microorganisms, and control oxidation, which leads to the rancidity of fats and oils, foul taste, off color, and nutritional deterioration.
+In this section we explore the need for a very reduced oxygen atmosphere when storing food for long periods.
+Basically there are 2 reasons for wanting to store food in an oxygen free environment – (1) eliminate the possibility for infestation from insects and microorganisms, and (2) control oxidation, which leads to the rancidity of fats and oils, foul taste, off color, and nutritional deterioration.
+NOTE: Freezing foods do not effectively kill microscopic insect eggs.
 The lower the oxygen levels – the more effective in preserving the integrity of the foods stored.
 Some foods are more susceptible to oxidation deterioration than others.
 It is important to know how susceptible the foods you are storing are to oxidation, because as you will see the type of container you store your foods in may at some point no longer be an adequate oxygen barrier.
 Research by Mitsubishi Gas Chemical Company, the inventors of oxygen absorbers and manufacturer of the Ageless® brand absorber, indicates that in an oxygen free atmosphere (their absorbers can reduce the residual oxygen level in the proper container to 0.1% or less) all adults, larvae, pupae, and eggs of the most prevalent dry food insects are killed within 14 days.

 If oxidation and elimination of all stages in an insect’s development by eliminating available oxygen is not an issue, there are other methods that can be utilized with varying effectiveness in controlling insect infestation.
 Options include:

 - Exposure to freezing temperatures for an adequate length of time (this may kill adults and larvae but not all eggs)